WojtekMs/WojtekMs/README.md

 - 👋 Hi, I'm @WojtekMs.
 I am eager to learn new things and cooperate with other people.
 I agree with Alexander Stepanov, about taking programming seriously and responsibly.
 I try to follow the best practices and keep the code base clean.
 I find tests more and more helpful when building complex programs.
-If we can't be sure whether low-level things work, how can we build high-level things?

 - 👀 I’m interested in:
   -  C++